 There are two rate structures for Dogwood Lutherie classes.
 Whether you choose to observe while Greg works on his own guitar jobs, or you work on your own under his direct supervision, you will be getting valuable time one-on-one with an experienced luthier and great teacher.
 Your time with Greg will prove to be an exceptional value when compared to spending months in school and many thousands of dollars in a group setting where your time is shared with a room full of other students.
 Shorten your learning curve and choose the option best suited for you:

 2. Hands-on training while working on your own guitar(s).
 This is a more in-depth class where students will actually have opportunities to do some or most of the work being taught.
 Handouts will be made available, detailing all the steps for the work taught in the class.
-Because Greg will be devoting all his time and attention to your instruments (and not to any of his own paid work), the cost for this type of class is $30/hr plus my standard charge for the completed work.
-For around $3000 you can spend two weeks with Greg and come away with a good working knowledge of acoustic and electric setup skills, fret work, basic wiring/soldering techniques, bridge repairs, and nut and saddle making.
+Because Greg will be devoting all his time and attention to your instruments (and not to any of his own paid work), the cost for this type of class is $40/hr plus my standard charge for the completed work.
+For around $3000 in class time (plus completed work costs), you can spend two weeks with Greg and come away with a good working knowledge of acoustic and electric setup skills, fret work, basic wiring/soldering techniques, bridge repairs, and nut and saddle making.

 Student safety is paramount at all times.
 Safety or prescription glasses must be worn at all times, no exceptions.
 I reserve the right to limit individual students’ use of power tools based on their skill level.
 Students will be asked to sign a waiver releasing Dogwood Guitars and Greg Maxwell from any liability for injury or personal or property damage.
 Lunch/snacks are not provided, please bring your own.
 We may opt for going out for lunch.
 Students will be “on the clock” beginning at their scheduled time, late arrivals will not be credited for lost time unless advance arrangements are made.
 Thanks for your cooperation!